MIT-REALM/dcrl/README.md

 | Agricultural pesticide spraying drone |     ddpg_farm.py    |
 | Direct current series motor control   |    ddpg_motor.py    |

-The `--constrained` flag has three options.
-0 for no constraint, 1 for the proposed DCRL approach and 2 for the RCPO approach.
+The `--constrained` flag has two options.
+0 for no constraint and 1 for the proposed DCRL approach.

 ## Testing
 ```bash